-But Miller Lite gets me and those of you who feel similarly.
+Miller Lite gets me.
 Their 2020 holiday campaign said, “YAY, no office party!
 Just drink at home.”
 Or something like that.

 Actually, Miller Lite Director of Activation Courtney Carter Dugan says it’s about “love and the human condition seen through an elegant and humorous lens.”

 “With many companies canceling or taking their work parties virtual, we’ll be getting something we actually want for the holidays—more time to enjoy Miller Time with our real friends,” said Courtney Carter Dugan, director of activation for Miller Lite.
 “No one’s going to miss making awkward small talk or being forced to take silly photo-booth pictures with coworkers.”